 - Broadway, Off-Broadway, Crafty Butcher, Broncos Perseverance.

-- How to avoid Trestle from Blue Collar.
+How to avoid Trestle from Blue Collar or Vanilla.

 Take TLC, Amore, Amore Connector (cross Double Pumper), and follow the Double track to connect with Middle Crafty Butcher.